norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

 ## Reporting Issues

 Currently, we don't have a developer fully supporting compilation on Windows.
 If you can help refreshing this documentation, your help is more than welcome.

 Before reporting new building issues, have a look in the current/past list of issues.
 Add as much details as you can since you will most probably receive answers from developers that cannot reproduce the problem on their side.
+Here are some of them:

+- Your directory structure need to be well organized as mention in [Issue #136](https://github.com/ethz-asl/libpointmatcher/issues/136).
+- There might be some problems related to libnabo as mention in [Issue #128](https://github.com/ethz-asl/libpointmatcher/issues/118).

 ## Special Thanks